Banks, Telcos, Programme managers and brands, particularly those operating in emerging markets.

 - The length of time the initiative has been live

-- The number of users since launch until March 2022
+- The number of users since launch until the date of submission

-- Some aspect of volume relevant to the solution; this could be payments, transactions, remittances or other since launch until March 2022
+- Some aspect of volume relevant to the solution; this could be payments, transactions, remittances or other since launch until the date of submission

 - Growth in use, both historical and extrapolated projections